Commentary

 February 25, 2022

 We all face tragedy and challenges in life.
-When you make the choice to heal, your spirit is awakened through a nurturing of self and faith.
+When you open yourself to conversion, your spirit is awakened through a nurturing of self and faith.

 Read More →